-Topic Your Standards and Skills Addressed College and Career Readiness Standards for review of prerequisite skills: Standards (CCRS): Recognize and generate simple equivalent fractions, e.g., $1/2 = 2/4$ , $4/6 = 2/3$ ).
+Topic Your Standards and Skills Addressed College and Career Readiness Standards (CCRS): College and Career Readiness Standards (CCRS): Standards for review of prerequisite skills: Recognize and generate simple equivalent fractions, e.g., $1/2 = 2/4$ , $4/6 = 2/3$ ).
 Explain why the fractions are equivalent, e.g., by using a visual fraction model.
 (3.NF.3b) Express whole numbers as fractions and recognize fractions that are equivalent to whole numbers.
 Examples: Express 3 in the form 3 = 3/1; recognize that 6/1 = 6; locate 4/4 and 1 at the same point of a number line diagram.
-(3.NF.3c) Standards for lesson: Apply and extend previous understandings of division to divide unit fractions by whole numbers and whole numbers by unit fractions.
-(5.NF.7) Interpret and compute quotients of fractions, and solve word problems involving division of fractions by fractions, e.g., by using visual fraction models and equations to represent the problem (6.NS.1) English Language Proficiency Standards (ELPS (if applicable): N/A Target Grammar/Language Forms (for ESL): N/A Standards for Mathematical Practice: Reason abstractly and quantitatively.
-Attend to precision. riactice.
-Look for and express regularity in repeated reasoning.
+(3.NF.3c) Standards for lesson: Add and subtract mixed numbers with like denominators, e.g., by replacing each mixed number with an equivalent fraction, and/or by using properties of operations and the relationship between addition and subtraction.
+(4.NF.3c) Solve word problems involving addition and subtraction of fractions referring to the same whole and having like denominators, e.g., by using visual fraction models and equations to represent the problem.
+(4.NF.3d) Add and subtract fractions with unlike denominators (including mixed numbers) by replacing given fractions with equivalent fractions in such a way as to produce an equivalent sum or difference of fractions with like denominators.
+For example, $2/3 + 5/4 = 8/12 + 15/12 = 23/12$ .
+(In general, $a/b + c/d = (ad + bc)/bd$ .)
+(5.NF.1) Solve word problems involving addition and subtraction of fractions referring to